liferay/liferay-docs/develop/tutorials/articles/service-builder/18-invoking-services-using-skinny-json-provider.markdown

 "Hey you!" barks the boss, "I want coverage on the hoopla going on in the lower-east side."

 "Uh, yes sir.
-Right away sir," says the hero as he fuddles around for his pen and notepad.
+Right away, sir," says the hero as he fuddles around for his pen and notepad.

 "And you better shoot straight this time.
 No nonsense.
 I want the skinny on